Morana (goddess): Walking with the copse

-Traditions related to Marzanna and the copse in Silesia
+Traditions related to Morana and the copse in Silesia

-The date when the customs of drowning Marzanna and carrying the copse originated in Silesia is unknown.
+The date when the customs of drowning Morana and carrying the copse originated in Silesia is unknown.
 Although the Catholic Church considered these to be pagan traditions, and persecuted them accordingly, the custom nevertheless survived in Silesia even at times when it had been almost extinct in other regions of Poland.
-Researchers point out that traditionally only women and girls would walk with a hand-made Marzanna; only later was the custom taken over by young adults and children.
+Researchers point out that traditionally only women and girls would walk with a hand-made Morana; only later was the custom taken over by young adults and children.
 In some regions – such as around Gliwice and Racibórz – local girls were followed by boys carrying Marzanna's male equivalent – Marzaniok.
 The effigies were carried around the village.
 Songs, often improvised, were sung in front of each house, especially if a girl lived in it.
 Hosts would reward the singers with money or eggs.
 Afterwards, the singing procession left the village and went to a nearby body of water – a stream, pond, lake or even a puddle.
 If there was no lake or pond nearby, the effigy was burned; its clothes had been ripped off or it had been pelted with snow or mud.

 The procession would usually return carrying a copse – a small spruce or pine tree adorned with eggs and ribbons.
 Nicknamed latko (summer), the copse symbolised the spring and blooming nature.
 The procession carried it into the village, accompanied by songs and best wishes.

 Significance

-Today Marzanna is often perceived as a personification of winter and the symbolic drowning ends this season and returns life.
-In this interpretation, the corpse is used to welcome spring and to affirm the re-awakening of nature.
+Today, Morana is often perceived as a personification of winter and the symbolic drowning ends this season and returns life.
+In this interpretation, the copse is used to welcome spring and to affirm the re-awakening of nature.
 However, modern interpretations simplify the ritual: one example is merging two originally separate rituals and changing the time of the year at which they were celebrated.
 Moreover, even medieval chroniclers suggested that the custom had already evolved into a light-hearted, fun event and its original meaning had been almost forgotten.

-Researchers emphasise that Marzanna functioned not merely as a symbol of winter, but also as a Slavic goddess.
-Marzanna's later association with death (in some regions Marzanna is called Death Crone) trivialized the importance of the goddess, who was the lady of not only death, but also life, and commanded the natural world.
+Researchers emphasise that Morana functioned not merely as a symbol of winter, but also as a Slavic goddess.
+Morana's later association with death (in some regions Morana is called Death Crone) trivialized the importance of the goddess, who was the lady of not only death, but also life, and commanded the natural world.

-Drowning Marzanna in water (an element of high importance in season-related folk celebrations) is understood as the goddess' symbolic descent into the underworld, to be reborn with next winter.
-Some researchers underline the sacrificial character of this ritual and suggest that Marzanna is sacrificed to appease Winter.
-The authors of Wyrzeczysko propose that Marzanna is sacrificed to the demons of water, whose favour was necessary to ensure a plentiful harvest in the coming year.
+Drowning Morana in water (an element of high importance in season-related folk celebrations) is understood as the goddess' symbolic descent into the underworld, to be reborn with next winter.
+Some researchers underline the sacrificial character of this ritual and suggest that Morana is sacrificed to appease Winter.
+The authors of Wyrzeczysko propose that Morana is sacrificed to the demons of water, whose favour was necessary to ensure a plentiful harvest in the coming year.

 Celebrating the Copse after Easter – in full spring – performs an individual function in the cycle of rebirth: it announces the coming of spring, a time of joy and song, a time when the Earth bears new fruit.